senaecelik/flutter_movie_app/README.md

 # Flutter - TMDB Api Movie App
-- This app is designed using Flutter and [The Movie Database Api](https://developers.themoviedb.org/3/getting-started/introduction)
+- This app is made with using Flutter and [The Movie Database Api](https://developers.themoviedb.org/3/getting-started/introduction)
 - The ui given by Figma as ready is referenced.
 [Mova Ui Design](https://www.figma.com/community/file/1118199928489352414)